ashpool/eliq-promise/README.md

 ```

 ## Recover
-Just in case ELIQ API is unresponsive for some reason, this options enable recovery
+In case ELIQ API is unresponsive (ie. response code 503), this options enable recovery
 of failed requests to the ELIQ API.
 Each failed request is persisted on file and being
 re-executed when calling ``eliq.revover(...)``.